runscripts/run/README.md

 [Run](https://github.com/runscripts/run) is the missing manager for developers.

 It helps to manage and re-use scripts more easily.
 After installing run, you get the command `run`.
 Please `run pt-summary` and it will download the well-known pt-summary to run.
-If you push your scritps to GitHub, you can simply use it like `run github:runscripts/scripts/pt-summary`.
+If you push your scripts to GitHub, you can simply use it like `run github:runscripts/scripts/pt-summary`.

 ## Install